rage/programming-23/data/part-4/6-strings-and-lists.md

 </sample-output>

-A typical mistake when using the `replace` method is forgetting strings are immutable:
+When using the `replace` method, a typical mistake is forgetting that strings are immutable:

 ```python
 my_string = "Python is fun"